-In 2016 Garantia's premiums written increased by 22% compared to the comparison period and came to EUR 12.2 million (10.0).
-Strong growth in the construction sector and the recovery on the housing market increased guaranty fees especially in commercial bonds and residential mortgage guaranties.
-The insurance exposure grew 13.3%.
-Claims paid remained at an exceptionally low level and the balance on the technical account was good.
-The claims ratio was 12% (15) and the combined ratio was 65% (64).
-Net return on investments recognised in profit and loss were EUR 3.2 (8.5) million and as a result earnings before tax was lower than it was in the comparison period at EUR 7.7 (8.5) million.
-The return on investments at fair value was 5.8% (4.6).
+In 2017, Garantia's gross premiums written (excluding the reinsurers' share) increased 24.7% to EUR 15.2 (12.2) million.
+Strong growth in the construction sector and a busy housing market increased guaranty fees especially in commercial bonds and residential mortgage guaranties.
+The insurance exposure grew 13.0% and was EUR 1 491 (1 320) million at the end of the year.
+Claims paid remained at an exceptionally low level and the balance on the technical account before changes to equalization provision increased to EUR 4.3 (3.3) million.
+The claims ratio was 10.1% (12.4) and the combined ratio was 60.3% (64.9).
+Net return on investments recognised in profit and loss were EUR 11.5 (3.2) million.
+The return on investments at fair value was 6.6% (5.8).
+Garantia's earnings before tax increased to EUR 16.8 million (7.7) as a result of the improvement of the balance on the technical account and a significantly higher net return on investments recognised in profit and loss.

-Garantia's values, Code of Conduct, strategy and business objectives form the basis for the company's risk management and solvency management.
+Garantia's values, Code of Conduct, strategy and business objectives form the basis for the company's risk and solvency management.
 The purpose of risk management is to support the achievement of the company's targets by identifying the company's threats and opportunities and ensuring that they remain within the limits of risk appetite and risk-bearing capacity.
 Internal control that has been reliably organised ensures the observance of the company's business strategy, the set targets and the principles and procedures related to risk and solvency management.
 At Garantia, the principal goal of internal control and risk management is to secure the company's risk-bearing capacity and thus ensure the continuity of operations.
+Internal control covers the material activities of all of the company's units and this includes the arrangement of appropriate reporting on all of the company's organisational levels.
 Risk management includes the identification, measurement, monitoring, management and reporting of the individual risks and combined effect of risks that the company is exposed to.
 Risk and solvency management is also integrated as a fixed part of Garantia's business processes, and planning and monitoring of operations.
-In the autumn of 2015, Garantia updated the guidelines and documentation related to its management and administration system (system of governance) to conform with the Solvency II regulations and the new ownership structure.
-The updated management and administration system was introduced at the beginning of 2016 and it was defined and further developed during 2016.
+Garantia assesses the adequacy and appropriateness of its management and administrative systems in conjunction with annual planning at least once every year.
+In 2017, the management and administrative system was revised to meet the requirements of new regulation and to carry out changes and corrections based on observations made in 2017.

-In 2016, Garantia's risk position remained stable.
-The growth of insurance exposures took place in the well-diversified mortgage guaranties and in short-term commercial guaranties covered by comprehensive reinsurance.
-The share of the insurance exposure classified in investment grade declined, however, as a result of the shortening of loan guaranties.
-The biggest industry, construction, accounted for 37% (33) of the insurance exposure.
-The proportion of construction guaranties that is reinsured is 52% (58).
-The largest individual exposure, as laid down in the EU Capital Requirements Regulation, was 38.9% (51.3) of the Taaleri Group's own funds and the exposures of a total of 1 (7) group of connected clients exceeded the 25% exposure limit prescribed by law.
-The risk level of investment activities was raised moderately when the share of finance sector fixed income investments was reduced and the share of corporate sector fixed income investments and equities was increased to secure the return level.
+Garantia's risk position remained stable in 2017.
+The growth of insurance exposures took place in the highly dispersed mortgage guaranties and in short-term commercial guaranties covered by comprehensive reinsurance.
+Investment grade guaranties made up 21.3% (21.4) of the insurance exposure (excluding residential mortgage guaranties, residual value guaranties and assumed reinsurance).
+The biggest industry, construction, accounted for 43.7% (37.4) of the insurance exposure.
+The proportion of construction guaranties that are reinsured is 55.0% (52.1).
+Garantia's largest individual exposure, as defined in the EU Capital Requirements Regulation, was 20.7% (38.9) of the Taaleri Group's own funds.
+The risk level of investment activities was raised moderately when the share of finance-sector fixed income investments was reduced, and the share of corporate-sector fixed income investments and equities was increased to secure the return level.